Five Reasons Why You Should Make a Lasting Power of Attorney (LPA)

 There are two types of LPA:

-Property & Financial Affairs – covering money, property, and financial decisions
+Property & Financial Affairs: This covers money, property, and financial decisions.

-Health & Welfare – covering medical treatment, care decisions, and where you live
+Health & Welfare: This pertains to medical treatment, care decisions, and where you live.

 5. Peace of Mind for You and Your Family